The Greatest Show on Earth (band)

-The band had been conceived by Harvest Records in an attempt to create a horn-based rock combo, such as Blood Sweat & Tears or Chicago.
+The band had been conceived by Harvest Records in an attempt to create a horn-based rock combo such as Blood Sweat & Tears or Chicago.

-The band was also notable for its album covers, designed by the artist group Hipgnosis.

 Band members included Norman Watt-Roy and his older brother Garth Watt-Roy, Ozzie Lane, Mick Deacon, Ian Aitcheson, Tex Philpotts, Dick Hanson, Ron Prudence and Colin Horton-Jennings.
 Their usual producer was EMI house producer Jonathan Peel, not to be confused with DJ John Peel.